-- (1) an attestation by an authorized person from the competent authority of the jurisdiction of origin of the by-product indicating that the conditions set out in the first paragraph are met; - (2) the scientific binomen of the species of the animal of which urine or a by-product was collected; - (3) the place from which the by-product is imported; - (4) the anticipated date of importation; - (5) the location where it arrives in Québec; - (6) the place of destination. - 2.3.
-Importation into Québec of embryos, semen, ovum or velvet-covered antlers is permitted to the extent that the conditions set out in section 2.2 are met, with the necessary modifications.
+- (1) an attestation by an authorized person from the competent authority of the foreign state of origin of the by-product indicating that the conditions set out in the first paragraph are met; - (2) the scientific binomen of the species of the animal from which the by-product was collected; - (3) the place from which the by-product is imported;

+- (4) the anticipated date of importation; - (5) the location where it arrives in Québec; - (6) the place of destination. - 2.3.
+Importation into Québec of embryos, semen, ovum or velvet antlers is permitted to the extent that the conditions set out in section 2.2 are met, with the necessary modifications.